 The Board of Trustees is the policy-making body of the institution.
 The President's Advisory Council is the internal organization of the College that enables College employees to participate in the policy-making process.
-This policy book was developed through a process that included the review of policies and revision by the College Administration, review/revision by Board members, advertising for adoption by the Board of Trustees, and adoption by the Board of Trustees at the subsequent meeting.
+This policy book was developed through a process that included the review of policies and revision by the College Administration, review/revision by Board members, advertising for adoption by the Board of Trustees at the subsequent meeting.